 Step 6: Apply the Topcoat for Protection

 Once the base coat cures fully, roll on a clear or pigmented protective topcoat.
 The topcoat adds gloss, UV resistance, and a hard-wearing upper surface layer.
 Add an anti-slip additive to the topcoat for any wet or high-risk floor area.
+Allow the full cure time to pass before permitting any foot or vehicle traffic.

 How Do You Maintain Epoxy Floor Coating?